mapprotocol/compass/README.md

 the esaiest way is to using the same one address for every chain.

 after that we need to import the account into the keystore of compass.
-using the private key is the simplest way, open your favourite terminal and run:
+using the private key is the simplest way,run the following command in terminal:

 ```zsh
 compass accounts import --privateKey '********** your private key **********'